chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/iis_site.md

 ##### Binding Attributes

 The `have_binding` matcher can also test attributes that are defined for a site binding.
-For example, the `sslFlags` attribute defines if TLS/SSL is enabled, and (when enabled) what level of TLS/SSL is applied to the site.
+For example, the `sslFlags` attribute defines if SSL is enabled, and (when enabled) what level of SSL is applied to the site.

-Testing a site with TLS/SSL disabled:
+Testing a site with SSL disabled:

     it { should have_binding('https :443:www.contoso.com sslFlags=0') }

-Testing a site with TLS/SSL enabled:
+Testing a site with SSL enabled:

     it { should have_binding('https :443:www.contoso.com sslFlags=Ssl') }